stimms/Blog/blog/source/_posts/whats-wrong-with-the-windows-8-store.md

 Oh come on, now what?
 Oh it is in the wrong category.
 What?
 It is a blog and I put it in books.
 A blog is sort of like a book.
 Well I'm sure they gave me guidance as to which category it should be in.
 Oh, nope they didn't bother with that.
 Jerks.
 I suppose I'll guess again since there is zero guidance out there on which category to put things in.

 What is pissing me off is that each one of these rejections costs me 3 days of waiting.
-If they had bothered to test the entire application the first time and written down all the problems then we wouldn't be in this rejection cycle.There is a concept in computing called â€œfail fastâ€ the theory being that if you fail quickly instead of trying to compensate you can get problems solved while they are still small.
+If they had bothered to test the entire application the first time and written down all the problems then we wouldn't be in this rejection cycle.There is a concept in computing called "fail fast" the theory being that if you fail quickly instead of trying to compensate you can get problems solved while they are still small.
 This isn't a place where that theory should be applied.
 The long approval cycle time removes allbenefitfrom failing fast.
 TELL ME EVERYTHING UP FRONT.

 <iframe allowfullscreen="" frameborder="0" height="267" src="http://www.youtube.com/embed/yMQhXc1dHIQ?feature=oembed" width="474"></iframe>

 That the app was in the wrong category should have been instantly apparent to whatever people they have approving apps.
 That could have been easily fixed if it had been mentioned in the first rejection, same with the login.

 While I'm bitching let me say that I'm sick of signing into the store.
 Every fricking action needs me to sign in.
 Run the app through the validation process?
 Sign in.
 Create a new app?
 Sign in.
 Check on the progress of your app?
 Sign in.
 Go to the store?
 Sign in.
 Can we maybe come up with a shared key store or at least remember the god damn password within Visual Studio?
-After developing an app I had to throw out my keyboard as a security risk â€” all the keys used for my password were worn down.
+After developing an app I had to throw out my keyboard as a security risk "” all the keys used for my password were worn down.

 # What can be done to fix it